steponA/Network-Disruption-Prediction/README.md

 # Network-Disruption-Prediction

 <b>CONTEXT</b><br>
-An anonymized telecommunication company is working on improving its customer satisfation. <br>
+An anonymized telecommunication company is working on improving its customer satisfation.
 One way to do so is by predicting the scope and timing of service disruption to help better serve its customers.
 <br>

 <b>OBJECTIVE</b><br>